-5. (A) Internal Management Systems Used to Evaluate Agency's Performance
+5. (A) Internal Management Systems Used to Evaluate Agency's Performance needs of Mississippians served have been met.

-The board has a strategic plan that is developed through a yearly retreat between board and staff members.
-Through bi-monthly meetings, the board determines how well the needs of Mississippians served have been met.
 Management policies and procedures are in place to address deficiencies and identify new trends which should be addressed.
 Budgetary constraints are considered when new projects are requested.
 Many processes have been automated.
 The board's goal for automation is, always and entirely, to improve the quality attributes of our process.